The Principles of Quantum Mechanics: Reception and legacy

+However, while physicists had a high opinion of the book, mathematicians were more critical.
+Bernard Koopman praised Dirac for his profound physical insight but disliked what he perceived as its lack of logical clarity.
+Koopman also took issue with Dirac's use of the hybrid terms eigenvalue and eigenfunction—from the German Eigenwert and Eigenfunktion—instead of characteristic value and characteristic function.
+Garrett Birkhoff and John von Neumann complained about the way Dirac employed mathematics, including the $\delta$-distribution.
+Max Jammer observed that Dirac's primary motivation in writing the book was creating an exposition in physics, treating mathematics as a tool.
+In this regard, von Neumann's Mathematical Foundations of Quantum Mechanics (1932), with its uncompromising emphasis on mathematical rigour, was a supplement to Dirac's book.
+Indeed, Dirac himself admitted that it was not a function in the standard sense of the term, but justified his position by arguing that his use of it nevertheless led to correct results.
+On the other hand, the $\delta$-distribution was a motivation for Laurent Schwartz in his work to put the notion of distributions or generalized functions on a secure mathematical footing in 1945.
+Schwartz credited Dirac with thinking of the $\delta$-function as the kernel of an integral transform.
+Dirac's distribution remains in use.

-Among students, however, opinions were mixed.
+Among students, opinions were mixed.
 Some were displeased that the book was basically a transcript of Dirac's lectures at Cambridge.
 Most students looked elsewhere because they wanted a text that could teach them how to carry out computations.
 But the most gifted of them viewed the book as a "bible" of modern physics.
 One such student was Subrahmanyan Chandrasekhar, who later became an astrophysicist.
 Abdus Salam and Eugene Wigner compared Dirac's The Principles of Quantum Mechanics with the Principia, written by Dirac's predecessor as the Lucasian Professor of Mathematics at Cambridge, Isaac Newton.
+For young American physicists of the 1930s, Dirac's text was one of their first introductions to the nascent scientific theory.
 In his doctoral dissertation, Richard Feynman cited Dirac's discussion of the action principle in the second edition.
 Still in print in the early twenty-first century, it has influenced many generations of young physicists.
+John Gribbin recommended that students at least borrow a library copy to read the first chapter.
+However, Dirac biographer Graham Farmelo recalled his colleagues' complaints that the book was not useful for learning physics developed after 1940 due to Dirac's refusal to accept renormalization—which he described as something that merely "swept infinities under the carpet"—even though it had become a standard tool in quantum field theory.